hyperledgendary/hyperledgendary.github.io/docs/goodpractise/nodejs_building_limited_access.md

 The best approach is therefore to seed a repository by, using your *production shrinkwraped contract*, install using the registry set to the local server, but with it internet-connected.
 That will then cache all the node modules required for the real installation.
 That can then be disconnected and still able to serve and install.

-> Recommendation #3 : Seed local npmjs repository and use .npmrc to refer to it
+> **Recommendation #3 : Seed local npmjs repository and use .npmrc to refer to it**

 ## Native modules

-> Recommendation #4 : Use v2 Fabric Contract libraries, to avoid this issue altogether
+> **Recommendation #4 : Use v2 Fabric Contract libraries, to avoid this issue altogether**

-If that is not possible then it can be done.
+If you are not able to use the v2 libraries, then it is possible to manage the native code.
 There are two native node modules in use for X509 parsing, and for the grpc connectivity.
 The source code is downloaded from npmjs for these, and then is rebuilt locally.
 Getting the source is covered by the local npmjs registry.

 There are two additional cases however

-- Node modules can be downloaded pre-built - but these are downloaded from a URL specified in each package - and this can anywhere
+- Node modules can be downloaded pre-built - but these are downloaded from a URL specified in each package - and this can be anywhere
     - but if this is not available, the installation falls back to rebuilding from source
 - If rebuilding from source, the node.js headers will be needed for the node.js runtime in use, these are downloaded